system76/docs/content/wireless.md

 If a single device struggles, temporarily set your router to a common mode and test.

-Avoid complex access point features such as:
+Avoid complex access point features such as

 Band steering

 Aggressive airtime fairness

 Deep MAC filtering

 Ensure your device’s MAC address isn’t being filtered.

   Check with: